Updated: Apr 6

 Once time’s up, students count their words and write the number underneath.

 It sounds odd, but this next step is crucial to improving writing skills.
 Students graph their results.
-(Find a free graph here to print and have students glue into the back of their books.)
+(Join my team here to grab free graphs.)
 This inspires competition between peers and with themselves as the days pass and the graphing progresses.
 Think of it as gamifying writing!

 What have your students learned here?